LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/agent-workspace-for-live-chat.md

 2\.
 On the visitor side, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
 While using CoBrowse, credit card and password fields are automatically masked.
 3\.
 The visitor can close the session at any time by clicking the X at the top of the orange frame.

-## Clearing chats from the Agent workspace
+## Clearing chats from the agent workspace

 In order to improve agent performance and expedite the transfer of closed chats from the visitors tab to the web history tab, it is recommended that agents regularly clear chats that have ended from the Agent workspace.